 How to help your dog with a senior dog care plan

 Senior dogs require more care and attention than young dogs.
-Most dogs are playful and energetic when young, but their needs change as they age, and you need to adapt accordingly as their owner.
+Most dogs are playful and energetic when young, but their needs change as they age, and as an owner, you need to adapt accordingly.

 Making a senior dog care plan for your aging dog should be done with care and diligence.
 You must include plenty of exercise, frequent vet checkups (at least once or twice a year), vaccinations, and an age-appropriate diet in your care plan to maintain your senior dog’s physical and mental well-being.

-You should also shift your dog to senior dog food that have fewer calories and are mostly low in fat.
-The reason is that older dogs are less mobile, so they can require less calories.
-They can easily become obese if they continue to eat high calorie food on a low-activity lifestyle, and obesity is the root of many diseases like diabetes, skin disease, heart diseases and even cancer.
+You should also shift your dog to senior dog food that has fewer calories and is mostly low in fat.
+Older dogs are less mobile, so they can require fewer calories.
+They can easily become obese if they continue to eat high-calorie food on a low-activity lifestyle, and obesity is the root of many diseases like diabetes, skin disease, heart diseases, and even cancer.
 To avoid this, you need to provide your dog senior dog food prepared especially for older dogs.

 You must also maintain your senior dog’s oral health, socialize with him regularly, groom him properly, and make special accommodations for his aging body to help him be more comfortable and live a long and happy life.
 And finally, don’t forget to consult with your vet before making a senior dog care plan.